EzgiTastan/EzgiTastan/README.md

 Hello there, I'm Ezgi, </br>
-an architecture graduate with experience in designing.
-My studies focus on spatial design and Machine Learning, and I'm also interested in scripting for software such as Revit and Rhino to extend design possibilities and make workflows more efficient.
+an architecture grad with a strong interest in ai.

 👨‍💻 **Professional Skills (click the link to see related projects):**
 - **BackEnd:** Java, [Python](https://github.com/EzgiTastan/PongPy), C++